-tr_profiles, image

-which plots the original numbers.
+Nicer than rdpix is the native IDL procedure profiles.
+Nicer still is TR's enhanced version, tr_profiles.
+If you used tv, type and follow the printed instructions.
+You get a plot of the original data array in its original units, either in the horizontal or vertical direction, along a line you choose with the cursor.
 In our example, this plot is so compressed that it is virtually worthless, because the plot automatically scales to the minimum and maximum values of the array; you can get around this easily by using the < and > operators; for example,